ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/advanced_cli.md

 How many minutes to wait for a device to finish sending the response to a command.

+The default value is 180 minutes.

 This option was introduced because, in rare cases, [network devices affected by a bug](../../../support/known_issues/Vendors/f5.md#long-or-infinite-discovery-due-to-restjavad-frequent-restarts-because-of-insufficient-memory) never stopped sending outputs for a command.
 This led to never-ending discovery.

 ### Basic Failure

 This setting determines how many times to retry a connection for any error, except authentication failure.

+The default values is 3 retries.

 ### Authentication Failure

 **Authentication failure** can occur even if a user is authorized to log in.
 For example, this may happen when an AAA server is overloaded, or an authentication packet is lost.

+The default value is 0 retries.

 ### Maximum Number of Parallel Sessions

 To prevent flooding your network with too many SSH/Telnet sessions, set the **Maximum number of parallel sessions**.
 This setting can also be helpful if the AAA server (TACACS/Radius) has a limit of parallel AAA requests for users.

+This option is disabled by default.
+If enabled, the default value is 200 parallel sessions.

 In rare cases, Cisco ISE or similar systems may rate limit command authorization.
 If there are too many authorization failures and Cisco ISE is in place, try limiting the number of parallel sessions to 10 and steadily increasing.

 ### Command Authorization Failure Retries

 How many times try to send the same command after authorization failure, and the delay before the next attempt.

+The default value is 0 retries.

+If any retries (>0) are set, the default delay before the next retry is 1000 ms (milliseconds; i.e., 1 second).

 ### Examples of Error Messages in Connectivity Report

 According to the **Summary of issues** in the very first completed snapshot, CLI Settings can be adjusted.
-Here are some of the most common errors and adjustments:
+Here are some of the most common errors and
+adjustments:

 | Error                                                                            | Error Type                    | How To Mitigate                                                                                                         |
 | -------------------------------------------------------------------------------- | ----------------------------- | ----------------------------------------------------------------------------------------------------------------------- |